kelvin1s/Digital-Ice-Breaker/README.md

 # The Digital Ice Breaker

 ## Description
 The Digital Ice Breaker is a Python Flask web application designed as a social engagement tool to help strangers interact at social events via exclusive and temporary online chat rooms based on your physical location.
+I designed this proof-of-concept as a software solution to rapidly emerging social anxiety in correlation to the increasing dependence on developing technologies, as part of my final year project!

 ## Features
 - Host event-specific and time-sensitive chat rooms